-KBRG Kent Botanical Recording Group

-KFC Kent Field Club KWT Kent Wildlife Trust

-MNE Maidstone Museum herbarium

-OFC Orpington Field Club
+KBRG Kent Botanical Recording Group KFC Kent Field Club KWT Kent Wildlife Trust MNE Maidstone Museum herbarium OFC Orpington Field Club

 Nardus stricta L. (Mat-grass)

 Draft account

-vc 15 and 16

-Rarity / scarcity status

 Mat-grass is found throughout the British Isles on acid ground, particularly in areas of higher rainfall, and so less frequent in central and eastern England and in central Ireland, and it may dominate large tracts of upland slopes and moorland.
 Its conservation status is one of 'Least Concern' in Great Britain; but in England it is treated as Near Threatened, because its area of occupancy in England is taken to have declined by 23% in comparing records for the periods 1930-69 and 1987-99.
 In lowland southern England it may be found in heathland, but this has been a declining habitat, and Kent has very little, in any event.
 It is currently restricted to four sites in the county, and is accordingly very scarce.

-Account

 The first published record of Mat-grass in Kent was at Chislehurst Common in Thomas Johnson's 1633 edition of Gerard's Herball, added at the end of the book whilst printing was in progress.
 It shows how Johnson strove to make the work more complete than Gerard had achieved, and his care over accuracy of description (hence the work is often known as Gerard emaculatus, i.e. Gerard with blemishes removed).

-Broad were at Chiffel-hurst with my oft mentioned friend Mr George Bowles, and going ouer the heath there I observed this small Spartum whose figure I here give, and whereof you shall find mention, in the place noted vnder the title of the figure; but it is not there described, for that I had not seen it, nor could finde the description therof in any Author, but in Dutch, which I neither had, nor understood.
-Now this little Matweed land some small creeping stringy roots: on which grow somewhat thicke heads, consisting of three or four leaves, a man ere wrapt together in one skin, biggest below, and so growing smaller vpwards, as in Schananth, untill they grow up to the height of halfe an inch, then these rushie greene leaves (whereof the longest fearce exceeds two inch breake out of these whitish skins wherein the ure wrapped and lie along upon the ground, and amongst these growes up a small grassie stalke, tome handfull or better high, bending backe the top, which carries two rowes of small chasse seeds.
-It is in the persection about the beginning of August.
+\ In August last whiles this worke was in the Press, and drawing to an end, I and M\ William Broad were at Chiffel-hurst with my oft mentioned friend M\ George Bowles, and going ouer the heath there I observed this small Spartum whose figure I here giue, and whereof you shall find mention, in the place noted vnder the title of the figure; but it is not there defcribed, for that I had not seen it, nor could finde the defcription thereof in any Author, but in Dutch, which I neither had, nor what thicke heads, confissing of three or foure leaues, a difference wrapt together in one skin, biggest below, and fo growing smaller vpwards, as in Schananth, vntill they grow vp to the height of halfe an inch, then these rushie greene leaues (whereof the longest fearce exceeds two inclassing or below of the these whitish skins wherein the ure wrapped and his allow poon the ground, and amongst these growes vp a small graffic stalke, tome handfull or better high, bending backe the top, which carries two rowes of small chassing feeds.
+It is in the perfection about the beginning of August.

-This is also the first British record, a previous one from Hampstead Heath having been discounted. $^{\rm 1}$
+This is also the first British record, a previous one from Hampstead Heath having been discounted.

 Hothfield].
 Photo by Lliam Rooney, 24 July 2013

 Hanbury and Marshall (1899) considered it to be local on heaths and moors, very rare in the chalk districts.
 There were records for the acid ground of the north west Kent commons: Blackheath.
 Keston, Paul's Cray, St Mary Cray and Dartford Heath.
 They mentioned Thomas Forster (Flora Tonbrigensis, 1816), who considered the grass to be very common on sandy damp commons in the neighbourhood of Tunbridge Wells.
 There is also mention of wet pastures at Minster, Monkton and St Nicholas as well as Sarre Marshes (1847); it is not now obvious that there would have been appropriate habitat.
 G.E.
 Smith (A Catalogue of Rare and Remarkable Phaenogamous Plants collected in south Kent, 1829) knew it 'Upon the dry parts of Willesboro' Leas, Hothfield Heath', and this last location has been reported on a number of occasions since.